 The Rustic Inn sits right on the outer edge of the town of Jackson, on twelve acres along winding Flat Creek.
 While this accommodation is anything but rustic, it features luxury log cabins, countless amenities, a revitalizing spa, and an outdoor heated swimming pool.
 This property is adjacent to the National Elk Refuge (and the bike path leading into Grand Teton National Park) and just a few short blocks walk to the lively town square.
 It’s the perfect place to end a vacation in the Tetons.

-We’d like to think that we have chosen the perfect activities to represent the areas we’re touring.
+We’d like to think that we have chosen the perfect activities to represent the areas we’re touring during our Yellowstone Vacations.
 While all three itineraries feature some of the same activities (even done in the same places at times), there are a few differences between them that we will highlight by activity below:

 Horseback Riding (Yellowstone/Montana)